National Observatory of Athens: 1842: Foundation

 Greek-Austrian astronomer Georgios Konstantinos Vouris studied astronomy at the Vienna Observatory under the supervision of Joseph Johann von Littrow.
-Vouris eventually moved to Greece.
-He became a professor at the newly founded University of Athens.
-He wanted to build an observatory in Greece.
-He lobbied Austrian banker Baron Georgios Sinas around 1840 with the help of the Austrian ambassador in Athens Prokesch-Osten.
-Georgios Sinas was the Greek ambassador in Vienna.
-Georgios Sinas expressed his intention to make a donation for scientific development in Greece.
-Vouris became the first director of the Athens Observatory and was also involved in the construction of its first building.
-He chose the instruments for the new observatory.
+Vouris eventually moved to Greece, becoming a professor at the newly founded University of Athens and he wanted to build an observatory in the country.
+Around 1840, he lobbied Austrian banker Baron Georgios Sinas, the Greek ambassador in Vienna, with the help of the Austrian ambassador in Athens Prokesch-Osten.
+Sinas expressed his intention to make a donation for scientific development in Greece and the Athens Observatory was founded a few years later with Vouris as its first director.
+Vouris was also involved in the construction of its first building and chose the instruments for the new observatory.

 The first building and instruments

-The first building, known as Sinas building, was based on a project presented by Eduard Schaubert and designed by the Danish architect Theophil Hansen, it was the first building erected by the world-renowned architect.
+The first building, known as Sinas building, was based on a project presented by Eduard Schaubert and designed by the Danish architect Theophil Hansen, being the first building erected by the world-renowned architect.
 The cross-like neoclassic building has its sides oriented toward the four directions of the horizon.
 There is a small dome for a telescope in the center of the construction.
 The building was completed in 1846.
 Two years after the United States Naval Observatory was completed.

-The Observatory of Athens foundation ceremony was on June 26, 1842, the day of a Solar Eclipse, it was a magnificent official event, and the King of Greece, members of the Government, and the Greek Church were all present.
+The Observatory of Athens foundation ceremony was on June 26, 1842, the day of a Solar Eclipse, and it was a magnificent official event with the King of Greece, members of the Government, and the Greek Church being all present.
 A large crowd of people filled up the vicinity of the location selected for the Observatory, a location on the hill of Nymphs at Thiseio, facing the Acropolis.
 Following the panegyric speech by professor Georgios K. Vouris, the foundation stone was set under musical sounds and cannonade by a Danish frigate anchored at the port of Piraeus.